Sadr Diwani Adalat: History

-The court was established to allow Hindu Indians to be governed by Hindu law in matters of property, and not as before by Muslim law, although they were still subject to Muslim criminal law.
+The court was established to allow Hindus to be governed by Hindu law in matters of property, and not as before by Muslim law, although they were still subject to Muslim criminal law.

 In each of the districts of British India, subordinate courts of revenue with definitive jurisdiction of up to 500 rupees, were established in which the judges were the relevant District Collector and his deputy and registrar, assisted by native officers.
 For cases exceeding 500 rupees, appeals were allowed to the Sudder Dewanny Adawlut.

 The court was abolished after the Indian Rebellion of 1857.